 This article covers the details of dose/concentration response IC50 protocol set-up from raw data.
 We'll assume here that you've created protocols before, so if you have not, you can start with this introductory tutorial instead.
-Dose-response calculation entails the following steps:
+Dose-response calculation entails the following steps.
+Click on the links below to go down to that section in the article below:

 To Add a dose-response calculation, fill in the form working from top to bottom.
 Start by defining the raw data to be imported, followed by data normalization, fit parameters and validation, and finally the calculated end-point.

 X axis: Concentrations should be entered in real units such as µM, M, mg/ml, etc. Do not convert concentration to log of concentration.
-Units for all of the data in this protocol should be consistent; you will not be able to set one experiment in ug/uL and another in uM (note how you always can use µ instead of u for denoting micro).
+Units for all of the data in this protocol should be consistent; you will not be able to set one experiment in µg/µL and another in uM (note how you can always use u instead of µ for denoting micro).

 Y axis: If you plan to normalize your raw data against controls using CDD's built-in normalization, your raw data will be whatever you collect directly from your instrument: Fluorescense, Luminescense, Optical Density, etc. If you will be importing normalized or calculated data, name this readout with the final name you wish to appear on the plots (e.g. slope, ratio, %control).